univention/ucsschool-id-connector/docs/admin.rst

 This is the second of the two :ref:`mappings <Mappings>` we need.

-While the above mapping defines which school authorities we have, we now need to map which school we sync to which authority - an authority could handle more then one school, so it's an 1:n mapping.
+While the above mapping defines which school authorities we have, we now need to map which school we sync to which authority - an authority could handle more than one school, so it's an 1:n mapping.

 The format is: